ioerror/vula/DEPENDENCY.md

 To analyse these dependencies relationships in a text format, consider running the Makefile goal locally, which will allow you to generate the file `vula_deps.json` in the folder `misc/deps-graphs`.
-It is not directly included in the repository as it contains host specific informations (ie. system specific paths).
+It is not directly included in the repository as it contains host specific information (ie. system specific paths).